ionic-team/stencil-site/src/docs/config/extras.md

 ### scopedSlotTextContentFix

 An experimental flag that when set to `true`, aligns the behavior of invoking the `textContent` getter/setter on a scoped component to act more like a component that uses the shadow DOM.
-Specifically, invoking `textContent` on a component will adhere to the return values described in the [DOM Spec](https://dom.spec.whatwg.org/#dom-node-textcontent).
+Specifically, invoking `textContent` on a component will adhere to the return values described in [MDN's article on textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#description).
 Defaults to `false`.

 ### scriptDataOpts